YounesBB/Storage_Rental/readme.md

 foo@bar:~/gr2232/gr2232/fxui/target/site/jacoco
 ```
 And open the corresponding index.html files.
+Note that you have to run maven test before looking at the test-coverage.

 Click [here](gr2232/docs/release2/readme.md) to see documentation for the second release.